mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 The aggregation above will be performed in the following order:

-1. Find the projection in the `PEOPLE` collection on MongoDB using `identifier` got from the Projection Change as query.
+1. Find the Projection in the `PEOPLE` collection on MongoDB using `identifier` got from the Projection Change as query.
-1. Find the projection in the `MARRIAGE` collection on MongoDB using the condition defined in the ER Schema as `PEOPLE_TO_MARRIAGE`
+1. Find the Projection in the `MARRIAGE` collection on MongoDB using the condition defined in the ER Schema as `PEOPLE_TO_MARRIAGE`
-1. Find the projection in the `PEOPLE` (which is the collection to be used in the dependency `PARTNER`) using the condition defined in the ER Schema as `MARRIAGE_TO_PEOPLE`
+1. Find the Projection in the `PEOPLE` (which is the collection to be used in the dependency `PARTNER`) using the condition defined in the ER Schema as `MARRIAGE_TO_PEOPLE`
 1. Calculate the aggregation defined in the `CHILDREN_CONF` config

 *Why should I care about the order resolution of the dependencies?*

 The order resolution is important for the correctness of the aggregation since each step of the aggregation may use documents of the previous steps.
-Hence, if the order of the dependencies resolution is not correct, the single view resulting from the aggregation will probably be wrong.
+Hence, if the order of the dependencies resolution is not correct, the Single View resulting from the aggregation will probably be wrong.

 :::note
-Since version `v5.0.0` of Single View Creator service returning a single view with the field `__STATE__` from the aggregation will update the Single View to that state (among the others changes).
+Since version `v5.0.0` of Single View Creator service returning a Single View with the field `__STATE__` from the aggregation will update the Single View to that state (among the other changes).
-This means, for instance, that if you set the `__STATE__` to `DRAFT` in the `aggregation.json` the single view updated will have the `__STATE__` equals to `DRAFT`.
+This means, for instance, that if you set the `__STATE__` to `DRAFT` in the `aggregation.json` the Single View updated will have the `__STATE__` equals to `DRAFT`.
 Previously, the `__STATE__` you returned was ignored, and the Single View would always have the `__STATE__` equals to `PUBLIC`.
 :::

 #### Aggregate documents with different `__STATE__` other than `PUBLIC`

-With the version `5.1.0` of the Single View Creator the `__STATE__` field in the projection is taken into consideration when aggregating, meaning if a dependency has its `__STATE__` set to **anything else but** `PUBLIC` it won't be added to the Single View.
+With version `5.1.0` of the Single View Creator the `__STATE__` field in the Projection is taken into consideration when aggregating, meaning that if a dependency has its `__STATE__` set to **anything else but** `PUBLIC` it won't be added to the Single View.

-In case you would like to include other states too in the aggregation process you can do it with the `onStates` field which allows you to define exactly which states you want to include in to the Single View.
+In case you would like to include other states too in the aggregation process you can do it with the `onStates` field which allows you to define exactly which states you want to include to the Single View.
 The value is an array with any of the following states: `PUBLIC`, `DRAFT`, `TRASH`, `DELETED`.

 :::info
-The `onStates` field can be used from the `1.2.0` version of the `aggregation.json`
+The `onStates` field can be used from the version `1.2.0` of the `aggregation.json`
 :::

 Here's a working example: